ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Discussion

 \section{Discussion}

 The shift from human-supervised to autonomous agents fundamentally changes the role of project documentation.
-Context Drift, where agents produce changes that violate their instructions, is not merely a technical bug but a symptom of a deeper mismatch between how we document intent and how agents consume it.
-We discuss the theoretical and practical implications of treating Agent Instructions as executable specifications to bridge this Reality Gap.
+When agents produce changes that violate their instructions, this is not merely a technical bug but a symptom of a deeper mismatch between how we document intent and how agents consume it.
+We discuss the theoretical and practical implications of treating Agent Instructions as executable specifications.